 This change was more than political and economic.
 The power of the clergy had been felt in every sphere of the colony’s life: in the pulpits, schools, colleges, censorship of the press, the legislature, the councils of war and the courts of justice.
 An incalculable influence.
 Although the charter of 1691 had definitely ended the legalized control of the Congregational church, the organization desperately struggled to retain its power, and it did maintain a privileged position until 1812.

-The above on the charters was mostly paraphrased from The Founding of New England, by James Truslow Adams.
-New York: Atlantic Monthly Press, 1921.
-Two or three chapters explain this in detail, see the following:
+The above on the charters was mostly paraphrased from The Founding of New England, by James Truslow Adams (see under References).

 The last of Springfield’s three most prominent gentlemen, John Pynchon, outlived Deacon Samuel Chapin and Elizur Holyoke by 27 years.
 He died in 1703 at about 80 years of age.
 Probably no man, before or since, had so great an influence in the affairs of Western Massachusetts, especially in the Connecticut Valley, as Major John Pynchon.
 He was the commander of the military forces here.
 He was chief judge of the local courts of the old county of Hampshire, a member of the court of assistants at Boston, and often employed as a commissioner to negotiate and adjust affairs of importance with the other colonies.

 In 1723 a court-house was built.
 It was a plain two-story wooden structure, and was for years the only public building in the town.
 It was a quaint little building.
 It was written: “it would seem that our venerable ancestors, who arranged the room, attempted to indicate, in the different grades of the floor (of which there were at least half a dozen), the relative rank and importance of the occupants of the place, from judge and jury down to prisoner and public.”
 In those times the judges appeared in the old English style, attired in robes and wigs.
 Nearby stood the whipping-post.